ericmconnelly/web-archive/README.md

 ### DESIGN DECISION

 I use Node and Express to run server and construct a RESTful API to allow user to queue up job request and request job status.
 Node and Express makes it easy to organize application into components and come with a lot of built-in, third-party middlewares such as url-parser, morgan and cors.
+I used Sequelize(an ORM layer for MySQL) to store queue jobs, their ID and status and allow user to check against the databases for status

 On the front end, I use simple HTML and CSS to construct the view and input field.
 Because no data binding is necessary, I avoid using framework such as Angular or React.